An Expert’s Guide: Life as a Pediatric NP

 Resources for Pediatric NPs

 Pediatrics is the oldest and largest specialty practice area for NPs.
-To learn more about the role of the PNP today, and to find out where it’s going, check out some of the resources below.
+To learn more about the role of the PNP today and to see where it’s going, check out the resources below.

 Matt Zbrog